 Standard dimensions: 210mm x 56mm (8 " x 2 ").

+The oldest existing ships-in-a-bottle were made around 1760.
+These were intricate professional pieces apparently assembled in commercial workshops specializing in the construction of ship models to serve as gifts for kings, admirals, and other important people.
 Dating back to 1850, ships-in-a-bottle were constructed by sailors on board the tall ships.
 It was then that beverage bottles made from clear glass became available to the public.
 After a sailor had finished his favorite drink, possibly on a wide, calm sea, the empty bottle in front of him served as inspiration.
 Since the tools and materials available on board were limited, the first examples of maritime craft are of a rather crude and simple design.
 These old models, however, exude a special and unique charm in spite, or just because, of their simplicity.

 No Reviews Yet!
 Be the first to write a review!